 - A. Permitted uses shall be consistent with the provisions of a Conditional Use Permit approved by the County and the Goals and Policies of the Comprehensive Plan.
 Proposed uses and developments may include, but is not limited to:

 - 1. Bed and breakfast inns:

-- 2. Vacation Rentals; 3.
-Guest houses;
+- 2. Vacation Rentals;

+- 3. Guest houses:

-- 3. Bunk houses:
+- 4. Bunk houses:

-- 4. Cottages;
+- 5. Cottages;

-- 5. Hunting or fishing lodges;
+- 6. Hunting or fishing lodges;

-- 6. Event centers;
+- 7. Event centers;

-- 7. Wineries;
+- 8. Wineries:

-- 8. Breweries;
+- 9. Breweries;

-- 9. Meaderies:
+- 10. Meaderies:

-- 10. Corrals, barns, and stables;
+- 11. Corrals, barns, and stables;

-- 11. Dude ranches: and
+- 12. Dude ranches; and

-- 12. Accessory uses and facilities such as parking lots, restrooms, and gift shops.
+- 13. Accessory uses and facilities such as parking lots, restrooms, and gift shops.

-- C. In addition to the provisions of this Chapter, proposed Recreation and Tourism Facilities must comply with all applicable provisions of this Title, Pend Oreille County Ordinances, and State and Federal Laws.
-This shall include, but is not limited to the Washington State Environmental Policy Act, the Washington State Growth Management Act, and the Washington State Shorelines Management Act.
+- C. In addition to the provisions of this Chapter, proposed Recreation and Tourism Facilities must comply with all applicable provisions of this Title, Pend Oreille County Development Regulations, and State and Federal Laws.
+This shall include but is not limited to the Washington State Environmental Policy Act, the Washington State Growth Management Act, and the Washington State Shorelines Management Act.
 In addition, the County may require a binding site plan, subdivision approval, and/or a development agreement.

 - D. All decisions of the Community Development Director regarding interpretations of this Chapter, including but not limited to: clarifications of the provisions for processing applications and related permits, permitted uses revisions, and/or applicable development standards, must be in writing and may be appealed in accordance with the provisions of Chapter xx.14 Processing Procedures. - E. Project Sponsors may submit an application(s) to modify approved Recreation and Tourism Facilities.
 Modifications that do not substantially change the nature or level of use or that do not require a new environmental review, may be considered minor amendments and may be approved by the Community Development Director or his/her designee.
-Modifications that would result in a substantial change of use, substantially change the nature or level of activity, or that would require the need for additional environmental review, shall be considered a major modification and must be approved by the Planning Commission or Hearing Examiner as required by the provisions of this Title.

-xx.44.030 Development Standards.
-All proposed development activities must comply with the conditions of any required permits and approvals, and must comply with all applicable provisions of the Pend Oreille County Development Regulations and Ordinances unless alternative measures that meet or exceed the code requirements have been established in a Development Agreement approved by the Board of County Commissioners.

-- A. Proposed Tourism and Recreation Facilities must also comply with the following standards and requirements: - 1.
+Modifications that would result in a substantial change of use, substantially change the nature or level of activity, or that would require the need for additional environmental review, shall be considered a major modification and must be approved by the Planning Commission or Hearing Examiner as required by the provisions of this Title. - xx.44.030 Development Standards.
+All proposed development activities must comply with the conditions of any required permits and approvals, and must comply with all applicable provisions of the Pend Oreille County Development Regulations and Ordinances unless alternative measures that meet or exceed the code requirements have been established in a Development Agreement approved by the Board of County Commissioners. - A. Proposed Tourism and Recreation Facilities must also comply with the following standards and requirements: - 1.
 Business License.
 The project sponsor shall procure the appropriate business license. - 2.
 Traffic Impacts.
-A traffic study shall be prepared, subject to County review and approval, that identifies and mitigates, at no cost to the County, all traffic impacts associated with the proposed development. - 3.
-Sewer, Water, Electrical, and Public Services.
+A traffic study shall be prepared, subject to County review and approval, that identifies and mitigates, at no cost to the County, traffic impacts associated with the proposed development.
+If the proposal seeks to use access via a State Highway, the traffic study shall meet the minimum requirements of the Washington State Department of Transportation.
+A traffic study could be waived if determined by Community Development Department to be unnecessary while considering Concurrency management.

+- 4. Sewer, Water, Electrical, and Public Services.
 The Project Sponsor shall provide sufficient documentation to verify, subject to County review and approval, that adequate provisions can be made to provide water, sewer and electrical power service to the site, including but not limited to sufficient water rights, and other public facilities and services including law enforcement, fire suppression, and emergency services without adversely affecting existing levels of service. - a.
 This shall include consultation with the Tri-County Health District, the local fire district, and/or the Pend Oreille County Sheriff as appropriate.